awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Required: No
 `tags`  <a name="compute-environment-compute-resources-tags"></a>
 Key\-value pair tags to be applied to EC2 instances that are launched in the compute environment\.
 For example, you can specify `"Name": "AWS Batch Instance - C4OnDemand"` as a tag so that each instance in your compute environment has that name\.
 This is helpful for recognizing your AWS Batch instances in the Amazon EC2 console\.
 These tags can't be updated or removed after the compute environment has been created\.
 Any changes require creating a new compute environment and removing the previous compute environment\.
 These tags aren't seen when using the AWS Batch [ListTagsForResource](https://docs.aws.amazon.com/batch/latest/APIReference/API_ListTagsForResource.html) API operation\.
+This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 Type: String to string map
 Required: No
 `placementGroup`  <a name="compute-environment-compute-resources-placementGroup"></a>